Eating Disorder Treatment at Eating Recovery Center

 Information about Denver-area resources, events and attractions, including nearby supermarkets, restaurants, retailers, parks, museums and places of worship.

 Continuity of care is a priority for patients stepping down to the Partial Hospitalization Program from Inpatient or Residential levels of care.
-Patients retain the same treatment team throughout the course of treatment and maintain the trust that is achieved in the residential treatment environment, where patients spent approximately 60% of the day in therapeutic programming with their primary clinician.
+Patients retain the same eating disorder treatment team throughout the course of treatment and maintain the trust that is achieved in the residential treatment environment, where patients spent approximately 60% of the day in therapeutic programming with their primary clinician.
 Patients and families continue working with their assigned clinician, dietitian, and physician in the PHP level of care, although the distribution of time changes slightly (less face-time with primary clinician, more family programming and multi-family group therapy).

 Tour Eating Recovery Center’s Behavioral Hospital for Children & Adolescents